tropisbase/dbTable2dataTable/readme.txt

 == Frequently Asked Questions ==

-= How do i change default values? =
+= How do I change default values? =

 You can edit the main `dbTable2dataTable.php` file and change these values :